nataliesstewart/nataliesstewart.github.io/_posts/2020-08-21-the-l-pieces-2.md

 **Definition.** A *1-fold category* is simply a small category.
 An *$$n$$-fold category* is a category internal to the category of $$(n-1)$$-fold categories.

+This is neat, but perhaps too neat.
+Now, I'll go into detail on how to picture these, with a heavy focus on double categories.

+### What an $$n$$-fold category _really_ is

+Let's draw a double category $$D_1 \rightrightarrows D_0$$ It may be said to consist of the following:

+* *objects* given by the objects of $$D_0$$.

+* *vertical morphisms* given by the morphisms of $$D_0$$.

+* *horizontal morphisms* given by the objects of $$D_1$$.

+* *2-cells* given by the morphisms of $$D_1$$.

+This can be pictured via the following square:

+**put square here.**

+The data of a double category may be summarized by horizontal and vertical "edge categories," as well as horizontal and vertical "2-cell categories" which are compatible with the edge categories and satisfy the *interchange law* specifying that the following composite is well-defined.

+**double composite.**

+We will prefer this type of description, as it shows symmetry;
+there is an evident *transpose double category* given by interchanging the vertical and horizontal direction.
+There exists a Poincaré dual calculus of <a href="https://arxiv.org/pdf/1612.02762.pdf">string diagrams for double categories, due to Myers</a>, but we won't think too hard about that, in part because I'm not sure the same exists for $$n$$-fold categories.

+The reader can take it upon themself to work through an analogous construction of $$n$$-fold categories being built up from $$n$$-dimensional hypercubes, where a pair of opposing $$m$$-dimensional facets in an $$(m+1)$$-dimensional face describes an $$m$$-fold category;
+i haven't formalized this, but I'm fairly certain that any permutation on $$n$$ letters can transform an $$n$$fold category into another one by permuting the opposin pairs of facets.
+This is not the relevant kind of abstract nonsense, so I mention it only in passing.

+### The square tangles as an double category with one object
+There's some extra niceness that comes along with higher category theory for whom most of the structure is simple;
+for instance, a category with one object is a (small) monoid, and a 2-category with one object is a (small, strict) monoidal category.

+There's an analogous but unfamiliar structure to a one-object double category, which appears as a pair of *horizontal and vertical monoids* and a set of *crossed morphisms* with horizontal and vertical composition which are compatible with the horizontal and vertical monoids, which are each monoidal, and which satisfy an interchane law.
+This structure was described in this <a href="https://math.stackexchange.com/questions/2395428/whats-a-double-category-with-one-object">this math exchange post,</a>

+The square tangles will be defined with precisely this structure, and later the $$\ell$$-pieces will be defined with a similar triviality for $$\ell$$-fold categories.

+**Definition.**
+Let $$R$$ be the square, and let $$\partial R = \bigcup_{i=1}^{2} F_{1i} \cup F_{2i}$$ be the decomposition of the boundary of the square into two pairs of opposing edges.
+We define a *square tangle* to be a tangle in $$(R,\bigcup F_{ij} - \bigcup F_{ij} \cap F_{kl})$$.
+Doubling this individually across each pair of faces yields a link in a thickened torus;
+if this link is hyperbolic, we say that the square tangle is *hyperbolic.*

+Two square tangles with the same number of endpoints on opposing edges have a clear notion of *vertical* or *horizontal* composition done by gluin, depending on which edges are being glued together.

+It's a consequence of the main theorem of the forthcoming paper that a link which subdivides into a hyperbolic square tangle is hyperbolic, and a square tangle which decomposes into two hyperbolic square tangles is hyperbolic.
+There are lower bounds on volumes going along with that, but we won't worry to much.
+I'd rather give a double category.

+**Definition.**
+We define the double category $$\STan$$ by the following data:

+* there is a single object $$*$$.

+* the horizontal and vertical edge monoids are each given by $$\NN$$ under addition.

+* the set of 2-cells is given by the square tangles, where the top and bottom edges are given by the number of endpoints on $$F_{11}$$ and $$F_{21}$$, and similarly the left and right edges are given by the number of endpoints on $$F_{12}$$ and $$F_{22}$$.

+* composition of 2-cells is given by the composition of square tangles.

+Interchange is clear, as it follows by associativity of "topoloical gluing."
+The vertical identity $$2$$-cell $$\id_n^\cdot$$ is given by the square tangle with $$n$$ uncrossing vertical strands;
+the horizontal identity $$2$$-cell $$\id_n^\circ$$ is the transpose of this.

+### The double sub-category of hyperbolic square tangles and braids
+Unfortunately, none of the identity $$2$$-cells are hyperbolic;
+since they constitute $$4n$$ parallel loops in a thickened torus, and hence have an essential annulus made by a thickened parallel loop in the same direction.
+However, there is something we can say:

+**Definition.**
+We say that a square tangle is a *braid* if it has endpoints only on two opposing faces, and the (classical) tangle formed by only considering those two faces is a braid.

+These work well with composition:

+**Proposition.**
+Suppose $$\mathcal{T}$$ is a square tangle and $$\mathcal{T'}$$ is a vertical braid such that the vertical composition $$\cT \cdot \cT'$$ is defined.
+Then, the quadruple of $$\cT$$ is identical to the quadruple of $$\cT \cdot \cT'$$;
+hence $$\cT$$ is hyperbolic if and only if $$\cT \cdot \cT'$$ is hyperbolic.

+Hence we may define a double sub-category of the square tangles, with the same 0- and 1-cells, and 2-cells given by those square tangles who are either braids or hyperbolic.